 A 2019 survey gathered the views of nearly 34,000 nonreligious Americans.
 Among the wealth of findings, those on identities stood out most to me.
 When asked how they feel about a range of nonreligious identity labels, 79% strongly identified as atheist, 75% as secular and 65% as humanist.
 When asked to pick a primary identity, 57% chose atheist with humanist a distant second with 14% and no other identity label passing 10%.
 Many people who do not identify as non-religious may share these labels.

 The term AHS+ should help us understand our common interests.
-It is an attempt to encompass, rather than replace or override.
+My primary nonreligious identity is humanist, but AHS+ is an attempt to encompass, rather than replace or override.
 If you primarily identify as an atheist, then that’s great.
 This blog will very much come from an atheistic perspective.
 But there are many committed secularists who identify as religious, and humanists who practice their humanism within a faith tradition.
 Many atheists hold religious cultural identities.
 All these people should have a place within our movement.

 The term is consciously based on the LGBT+ label, which allows people to see themselves as part of a community of shared interests with complementary identities, without compromising on their own primary identity.
 The term does not imply that every letter in the acronym must apply or apply equally to all within the wider community it covers.